- Home

 - On the left navigation pane, click Analytics.
 An overview of the AI agent performance appears in both tabular format and graphical representation.

-The first section displays the following statistics about sessions and messages for the AI Agent.
+The first section displays the following statistics about sessions and messages for the AI agent.

-- Total sessions and sessions handled by the AI Agent without human intervention.
+- Total sessions and sessions handled by the AI agent without human intervention.

 - Total agent handovers, which is a count of number of sessions handed over to human agents.